Deep dive: What happens when the salmon stop coming home

 A new program at Elijah Smith Elementary School in Whitehorse is immersing kids in traditional food preparation.
 The Yukon First Nation Education Directorate is organizing the camp where students learn to filet fish and make dry meat.
 The CBC's Mike Rudyk headed to the school to pick up a few tips.

 Last year, UBC journalism students in the Reporting in Indigenous Communities course worked with local First Nations to tell stories about climate change.
-Alhandrina Alvahrez and Riley Tyosfold bring us the story of how Carrielynn Victor and a small team of volunteers are working together to save Fraser River salmon.
+Alhandrina Alvahrez and Riley Tjosvold bring us the story of how Carrielynn Victor and a small team of volunteers are working together to save Fraser River salmon.

 Snotty Nose Rez Kids - Fish and Rice